Integrity

 - we do not make improper use of our clients’ data

-- our employees carry out their work correctly and fairly
+- our staff carry out their work correctly and fairly

 Integrity is essential to us.
 Since 1 January 2020, all our staff have civil servant status.
 This means that they have taken an oath or a pledge to carry out their work with honesty and integrity.